Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Consume messages from server and from groups

-Client can add handler to consume messages from server and from groups.
+Client can add callbacks to consume messages from server and from groups.
 Please note, client can only receive group messages that it has joined.

 ```js
 client.on("server-message", (e) => {